ojas-kanotra/pwn.college_ojas/10_Untangling_Users.md

 ## Becoming Root with Su
-Use su with the password 'hack-the-planet' to become root and read the flag.
+Use `su` (with the target password) to switch to root and access root-owned files.

 ### Solve
 **Flag:** `pwn.college{M5okMpqof_jySKMdlXBD1935MTm.QX1UDN1wyM3kjNzEzW}`